 Finally, there is no change without action.

 Write down one small thing you can do this week to start moving toward more freedom.
 If you’re feeling brave, hold yourself accountable by sharing it in the comments below.
-Or join the conversation in our free private Facebook community.
+Or join the conversation on Facebook.

 What tips do you have for creating financial freedom?